Arcadian America - Sachs, Aaron - Yale University Press

 Until the trauma of the Civil War, many Americans sought to shape society into what they thought of as an Arcadia—not an Eden where fruit simply fell off the tree, but a public garden that depended on an ethic of communal care, and whose sense of beauty and repose related directly to an acknowledgement of mortality and limitation.
 Sachs explores the notion of Arcadia in the works of nineteenth-century nature writers, novelists, painters, horticulturists, landscape architects, and city planners, and holds up for comparison the twenty-first century's—and his own—tendency toward denial of both death and environmental limits.
 His far-reaching insights suggest new possibilities for the environmental movement today and new ways of understanding American history.

 Aaron Sachs is associate professor of history and American studies, Cornell University.
-He is author of The Humboldt Current: Nineteenth-Century Exploration and the Roots of American Environmentalism.
-He lives in Ithaca, NY.

 OTHER TITLES IN THIS SERIES